-Aside from trying their refreshing local apple cider and gourmet Breton crepes, there’s a wealth of beautiful trails and medieval towns to discover when walking and cycling in Brittany.
+Aside from trying refreshing apple cider and gourmet Breton crepes, there’s a wealth of beautiful trails and medieval towns to discover in Brittany.
 As well as being blessed with stunning scenery, Brittany is one of the most distinctive regions in France, thanks to its fascinating Celtic heritage, Breton dialect, prehistoric stone monuments and mythical forests tied to Arthurian legends.

 Dinan: Standing on the River Rance and embraced by well-preserved walls, this medieval town is a delight to explore with its half-timbered houses, Gothic Basilica and 13th-century castle.
 Follow cobblestone streets that wind between historical squares or head down to the marina and stroll along the estuary.
 Alternatively, walk along the banks of the River Rance lined with beautiful buildings that are a nod to the town’s affluent past.
 The old town is a great place to delve further into the history of Dinan or try some of the local French cuisine.